degensprotocol/degens-contract/docs/protocol.md

 ## Fixed-odds

 All trades on Degens are **fixed-odds** bets.
 This means that the odds of a trade are known and agreed upon beforehand by the parties involved, and they cannot be changed after the fact.
 Of course, new subsequent trades can be made at different odds.
-Making new trades in the same direction as previous trades can serve to average up or down the position's cost basis, and trades in the opposite direction can either fully or partially close out a position at a profit or a loss, in which cases the account's balance will be immediately credited.
+Making new trades in the same direction as previous trades can serve to average up or down the position's cost basis, and trades in the opposite direction can either fully or partially close out the position at a profit or a loss, in which cases the account's balance will be immediately credited.

-Fixed-odds betting is distinct from [parimutuel betting](https://en.wikipedia.org/wiki/Parimutuel_betting) where all the bets on an event are pooled together and therefore the odds are only known at the end of the betting session (usually right before the event starts).
+Fixed-odds betting is distinct from [parimutuel betting](https://en.wikipedia.org/wiki/Parimutuel_betting) where all the bets on an event are pooled together and therefore the odds are only known at the end of the betting session (which must be before the event starts, or very soon after).

 ## In-game Trading